CatarinaVCosta/mini-apps-list/README.md

 ## Functionalities

-(DONE) - List all the apps
+- List all the apps

-(DONE) - Paginate the list (page size = 3)
+- Paginate the list (page size = 3)

-(DONE) - Filter the apps as you type in the search bar (DONE) - Have all the existing categories in the left navigation sorted by alphabetic order (DONE) - Allow filtering of apps when we click on a category (DONE) - Apps should be sorted by ascending order of the sum of the plans price
+- Filter the apps as you type in the search bar

+- Have all the existing categories in the left navigation sorted by alphabetic order

+- Allow filtering of apps when we click on a category

+- Apps should be sorted by ascending order of the sum of the plans price